urinalcaketopper/fddl/readme.md

 cargo run
 ```

-To run a fiddle script:
+To run a fddl script:

 ```sh
 cargo run path/to/script.fddl